pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 Redux does not provide tools itself for any of the above problems.

-And you can certainly opt to build your own TCA-inspired library instead of depending directly on TCA, and in fact many large companies do just that, but it is also worth considering if it is worth losing out on the continual development and improvements TCA makes over the years.
-With each major release of iOS we have made sure to keep TCA up-to-date, including concurrency tools, `NavigationStack`, and Swift 5.9’s observation tools (of which we even [back ported](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/observationbackport) so that they could be used all the way back to iOS 13).
+And you can certainly opt to build your own TCA-inspired library instead of depending directly on TCA, and in fact many large companies do just that.
+But it is also worth considering if it is worth losing out on the continual development and improvements TCA makes over the years.
+With each major release of iOS we have made sure to keep TCA up-to-date, including concurrency tools, `NavigationStack`, and [Swift 5.9’s observation tools](<doc:MigratingTo1.7>) (of which we even [back ported](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/observationbackport) so that they could be used all the way back to iOS 13), [state sharing](<doc:SharingState>) tools, and more.
 And further you will be missing out on the community of thousands of developers that use TCA and frequent our GitHub discussions and [Slack](http://pointfree.co/slack-invite).

 ### Do features built in TCA have a lot of boilerplate?